SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 "Huh... wasn't expecting that answer."
 Kai responds, surprised.

-"And from what the letter contained, it seems you were all sent here by the President as teachers."
+"And from what the letter contained, it seems you were all sent here by the president as teachers."

 ...